rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH5.md

 ## 5.4 Tail recursion

 We have seen several examples of recursive functions so far.
 A function is **recursive** if it calls itself.
-Recursion is the primary meands for specifying looping and iteration, making it one of the most important concepts in functional programming.
+Recursion is the primary means for specifying looping and iteration, making it one of the most important concepts in functional programming.

-**Tail recursion** is a specific kind of recursion where the value produced by a recursive call is retunred directly by the caller without further computation.
+**Tail recursion** is a specific kind of recursion where the value produced by a recursive call is returned directly by the caller without further computation.

 The implementation `fact2` illustrates a standard "trick", where an extra argument, often called an **accumulator**, is used to collect the result of the computation.
 The function `loop` is *tail-recursive* because the result of the recursive call is returned directly by the caller: